 MCLA is committed to student self‑governance and direct responsibility in the safeguarding of personal and community rights.
-In order to fulfill this commitment the College has established policies to protect the rights of others while, at the same time, giving due process to any person accused of violation of these rights or policies.
-On the other hand, when students are convicted of violating a law of the larger community, that is, county, State or Federal law, the College will not request special consideration because of their status as college students.
+In order to fulfill this commitment, the College establishes policies to protect the rights of others while, at the same time, giving due process to any person accused of violation of these rights or policies.
+On the other hand, when students are convicted of violating a law of the larger community (local, State or Federal law), the College will not request special consideration because of their status as college students.
 Being a student does not make one immune from prosecution for violation of these laws.
-Because the College also recognizes many different student groups and student organizations, and these organizations will often act as if they are individuals, the standards and processes described in this Handbook are also considered applicable to such groups and organizations.
-Violations of College policy whenever the conduct in question occurs in any of the following circumstances may be subject to College disciplinary action;
+Because the College also recognizes many different student groups and student organizations, and these organizations often act as if they are individuals, the standards and processes described in this Handbook are also considered applicable to such groups and organizations.
+Violations of College policy occurring in any of the following circumstances may be subject to College disciplinary action:

 if it occurs on the campus or in any College facility;

 if it occurs while the student who is charged was attending or participating in any college-related activity (such as athletic contests, field trips, study abroad programs or social events);